ibm-cloud-docs/openwhisk/openwhisk_object_storage.md

 ### Creating an action sequence to retrieve and process the object

-Instead of including the object retrieval code in your action, you can use the `object-read` action from the {{site.data.keyword.cos_short}} package, which must be [manually installed](/docs/openwhisk?topic=cloud-functions-cloud_object_storage_actions#cloud_object_storage_installation).
+Instead of including the object retrieval code in your action, you can use the `object-read` action from the `cloud-object-storage` package, which must be [manually installed](/docs/openwhisk?topic=cloud-functions-cloud_object_storage_actions#cloud_object_storage_installation).
 Your action code would only need to process the results returned from `object-read`.

-Example code of an action that only processes the bucket object:
+Example `myCosAction.js` code of an action that only processes the bucket object:
 ```javascript
 function main(data) {
   if (data) {